The new PSD2 directive is a fundamental piece of payment legislation in Europe.

 We have released a first white paper introducing PSD2 in general, and how it opens the market of payments, and additional white papers allowing us to analyse PSD2 compliance of various solutions.

 An additional white paper describes how Thales' solutions may help our customers comply with PSD2 security requirements.
+You find them in the download section below.

 Strong Customer Authentication